netidx/netidx-book/src/small_example.md

 browser's built in view editor (or by editing some json), and one can publish the result into netidx such that the browser will automatically use your view definition when the user navigates to a specific place in the tree.
-The browser will be discussed in detail in a later chapter.
+There is a lot more that can be done wiht views and that will be discussed in detail in a later chapter.

+In the case where the browser does not find this 2 level regularity, for example if the current level nodes don't have any children, then it will draw a table with 1 column (the value) and a row for each node.
+This is called vector mode.